Light of the Pacific/Issue 62/Text

 Tracy Hamilton with Chief Petrus Mailo.
 Mayor of Truk.

-MICRONESIA REPORT
+MICRONESIA (Conclusion) REPORT[edit]

 The seaplane ride to Truk was smooth and the time went fast.
 As we approached the landing strip it seemed more suitable to land on in this smaller prop job than the jet.
-After gathering my luggage, I won- dered how I was going to carry ev- erything to the hotel until a fel- low passenger offered me a ride.
-When I arrived at the hotel I dis- covered no reservation had been received for me.
-Again, a fellow passenger came to my aid by offer- ing to share his room.
+After gathering my luggage, I wondered how I was going to carry everything to the hotel until a fellow passenger offered me a ride.

 Once settled, we walked over to the radio station to meet Dechuo Jain, who works there.
-I was told he had left for the day but they would put ina call over the air for him to meet me at the hotel.
-Later that evening Dechuo came by and we spent several hours discus- sing Truk and the Faith.
+I was told he had left for the day but they would put in a call over the air for him to meet me at the hotel.
+Later that evening Dechuo came by and we spent several hours discussing Truk and the Faith.
 We were to meet the following day to get together with the friends but we were unable to do so as his wife was hospitalized.
-We did put a call on the radio for all the friends to meet on Monday night at Stem and Yoneko Salle's home.
+We did put a call on the radio for all the friends to meet on Monday night at Stem and Yoneko Salle’s home.
 We went to the hospital to see Yoneko at work and confirm the plans.
 We tried to locate a projector to show the film but no one would lend one out.

-On Monday evening Dechuo met at the hotel and after trying un- successfully to find a taxi, we walked the two miles to the meet- ing.
-The night was beautiful and I felt as though we were in another world as we passed huts and houses lighted by lanterns, and saw the evening meal being prepared over
+On Monday evening Dechuo met at the hotel and after trying unsuccessfully to find a taxi, we walked the two miles to the meeting.
+The night was beautiful and I felt as though we were in another world as we passed huts and houses lighted by lanterns, and saw the evening meal being prepared over open fires, with voices drifting out of the dense foliage - passing the out-houses built over the water’s edge, with pigs in their pens right next to them.

-We arrived at Salle's and were met by Yoneko, introduced to the children and various members of the family, and also met Yonemachu Sapong and his wife.
+We arrived at Salle’s and were met by Yoneko, introduced to the children and various members of the family, and also met Yonemachu Sapong and his wife.
 We all sat on the lauhala mat and shared cookies and the message of the Faith by light of a Coleman lantern.
 The group decided they would like to have three pamphlets that were translated into Trukese presented to the Chief.
 They asked me if I would make the appointment and those that could would accompany me.
 After hearing of the radio program on Ponape, they asked if we could try to do one on Truk.
-Our plans having been made, we re- ataathy departed as the hour was
+Our plans having been made, we reluctantly departed as the hour was late.

-I wondered later if I should have shared the knowledge of the Air Micronesia group and their in- ability to meet with the Chief on a mutual business venture, but de- cided I had done the right thing in not dampening their enthusiasm.
-So the following day I met Dechuo at the radio station, got the books from him, and met with the station manager to request the radio in- terview.
+I wondered later if I should have shared the knowledge of the Air Micronesia group and their inability to meet with the Chief on a mutual business venture, but decided I had done the right thing in not dampening their enthusiasm.
+So the following day I met Dechuo at the radio station, got the books from him, and met with the station manager to request the radio interview.
 He said it was possible but he would have to let me know the following day.
-We then walked up the hill to the newspaper of- fice and met the two writers, a Peace Corps husband and wife team, who had heard of the Faith ina college in the midwest.
+We then walked up the hill to the newspaper office and met the two writers, a Peace Corps husband and wife team, who had heard of the Faith in a college in the midwest.
 They said they would use our story in the next issue.

-Wednesday dawned bright and beautiful and we set off for the mayor's office.
-The sights along the way were like something out of a story book --with rusting hulls of Japanese boats on the reef, and the many and various-shaped islands floating peacefully in the dist- ance.
-On the other side of the road we passed groups of women, sitting chattering, weaving fans and hats, with little naked child- ren playing alongside.
-Here and there, small as well as large quon- set huts dotted the landscape as we passed the business district.
+Wednesday dawned bright and beautiful and we set off for the mayor’s office.
+The sights along the way were like something out of a story book --with rusting hulls of Japanese boats on the reef, and the many and various-shaped islands floating peacefully in the distance.
+On the other side of the road we passed groups of women, sitting chattering, weaving fans and hats, with little naked children playing alongside.
+Here and there, small as well as large quonset huts dotted the landscape as we passed the business district.

 Then on the oceanside loomed the rock building we had been told

-[Page 4]4
+[Page 4]

-who said she was his secretary and daughter.
+was the Chief's office, being the mayor of Truk.
+We were greeted by a portly young woman who said she was his secretary and daughter.
 She told us her father was at his office at the trading company and I could see him there.
 We backtracked down the road to the quonset hut and were directed upstairs.
-There sat a man two- finger typing in Trukese and I ap- proached him with the request to meet His Honor the Mayor, Chief Petrus Mail®.
+There sat a man two-finger typing in Trukese and I approached him with the request to meet His Honor the Mayor, Chief Petrus Mail.
 He said that was he.
 The request for a meeting was made and he granted the appointment for 4:00 P.M. that afternoon.
 We half flew, half floated back to share the news with the other friends and make the final arrangements for all to be there.
-As it turned out, no one could keep the appoint- ment so, armed with the three books they had inscribed in Trukese from the local Baha'i Community (I added an inscription on behalf of the NSA of Hawaii) camera over my shoulder, I met with the Chief and presented to him "Communion with God," "God's Great Plan" and "What Is A Baha'i?"
-About 45 minutes were spent with the Chief, who asked many questions and agreed to pose for a picture, and when we took our leave he said his office would always be open to the Baha'is because he felt, from ogr talk, that the Baha'i Faith could help his people.
+As it turned out, no one could keep the appointment so, armed with the three books they had inscribed in Trukese from the local Bahá’í Community (I added an inscription on behalf of the NSA of Hawaii) camera over my shoulder, I met with the Chief and presented to him "Communion with God," "God's Great Plan" and "What Is A Bahá’í?"
+About 45 minutes were spent with the Chief, who asked many questions and agréed to pose for a picture, and when we took our leave he said his office would always be open to the Bahá’ís because he felt, from our talk, that the Bahá’í Faith could help his people.

-As if this were not enough of a bounty, when we later arrived at the radio station to get the ver- dict on our requested air time, the station manager said it was approved for a half hour, to be taped with Dechuo conducting the interview.
-We immediately started work on the material Dechuo felt should be covered and did the ses- sion in English for fifteen min- utes, then Dechuo translated into Trukese for the final fifteen min- utes.
+As if this were not enough of a bounty, when we later arrived at the radio station to get the verdict on our requested air time, the station manager said it was approved for a half hour, to be taped with Dechuo conducting the interview.
+We immediately started work on the material Dechuo felt should be covered and did the session in English for fifteen minutes, then Dechuo translated into Trukese for the final fifteen minutes.
 The following day prior to my departure we made the rounds to say goodbye to the friends and while at the radio station, the manager said he had heard the tape and had decided to play it that night as well as replay it on both Saturday and Sunday.
-We also learned that this would be the first time the Baha'i Faith had been proclaimed on the Truk air waves.
+We also learned that this would be the first time the Bahá’í Faith had been proclaimed on the Truk air waves.

 HOMEWARD BOUND[edit]

+It was with mixed emotions that I boarded the jet for home.
+How does one collect his thoughts to express the exhilaration of the past two weeks?
+The frustration of wanting to do something to lift these beautiful people into the advantages of the modern conveniences we take for granted -- with electricity on the islands next to nil the migration from the smaller islands to the larger ones in quest of jobs and a better way of life, only to end up huddled eight to twenty in a one or two room shack, being supported by the ones who got there first -- yet, their very way of life is helping the next person to get started in a new place.
+Is this not part of the good life?
+The educational system, which only a small handful complete yet, won't these few be able to help many more?
+The language barrier, such as on Ponape where there are five native tongues spoken -- but most of the immigrants have learned Ponapean as a universal language.
+The tribal animosities and the separation between men and women.
+The combination of the old religions of Prophets long forgotten with that of the various Christian sects.
 Perhaps this was our Hawaii 100 years ago.
-Then one remembers those who saw "The New Wind," both Baha'is and contacts ....their joy and interest that there were other people just like themselves around the world, the Navajo in America, the villages in India and Japan... people with one foot in the mater- ial time of past with the other foot stepping into the present.... and then comes the thought of how easy it was for these islanders to understand the principles of the Faith and their desire to know more.
+Then one remembers those who saw "The New Wind,' both Bahá’ís and contacts ....their joy and interest that there were other people just like themselves around the world, the Navajo in America, the villages in India and Japan... people with one foot in the material time of past with the other foot stepping into the present.. and then comes the thought of how easy it was for these islanders to understand the principles of the Faith and their desire to know more.
 Yes, somehow we will find those pioneers to help guide them.
-Their request was for couples, or better still, couples with child- ren, to arise to the call, to not only teach them of the Faith but to show them how to teach.
+Their request was for couples, or better still, couples with children, to arise to the call, to not only teach them of the Faith but to show them how to teach.
 You now know how best they can be helped.

-THE PANAMA TEMPLE FUND
+REMEMBER THE PANAMA TEMPLE FUND[edit]

 Pohakuloa State Park on the Big Island was the setting for the Winter Youth Conference held from December 26 through 30, 1970.

-On Sunday morning Miss Gertrude Garrida discussed the teachings regarding spiritualism, psychic phenomena and related subjects and explained that the Writings ex- pressly forbid tampering with these matters.
+On Sunday morning Miss Gertrude Garrida discussed the teachings regarding spiritualism, psychic phenomena and related subjects and explained that the Writings expressly forbid tampering with these matters.

-In the afternoon she elaborated on the compilation entitled "Engage- ment , Love, Marriage, Divorce, and Sex," according to Baha'i teach- ings.
+In the afternoon she elaborated on the compilation entitled "Engagement, Love, Marriage, Divorce, and Sex," according to Bahá’í teachings.

 Throughout the remainder of the session the youth inevitably asked "Where is it in the Writings?"
 This day was truly enlightening and all present learned many new things.

-Eliot Merk lead the afternoon session with an excellent discus- sion of the Baha'i Fast, Naw Ruz, Ridvan, Intercalary Days and rela- ted topics.
+Eliot Merk lead the afternoon session with an excellent discussion of the Bahá’í Fast, Naw Ruz, Ridvan, Intercalary Days and related topics.

-That evening Duane and Stephanie Troxel showed their slides of pil~ grimage and travels in Africa.
-Jack Spock spoke on the Baha'i viewpoints on war and civil obedi- ence.
-Leonard Freidberg discussed the Central Figures of the Faith, using many excerpts from the Writ- ings.
+That evening Duane and Stephanie Troxel showed their slides of pilgrimage and travels in Africa.
+Jack Spock spoke on the Bahá’í viewpoints on war and civil obedience.
+Leonard Freidberg discussed the Central Figures of the Faith, using many excerpts from the Writings.

-Conference are deeply grateful to5 these energetic and gracious young ladies for their outstanding ef- forts.
+The special and tiring task of preparing the meals was marvelously handled by Elahe Vahdat, Arlene Miller, Michelle Murray and Mia McCarter.
+All who attended the Conference are deeply grateful to these energetic and gracious young ladies for their outstanding efforts.
 The NYC also extends warm thanks to all who helped make this affair a success.

 PONAPE[edit]

-A report has just been received telling of the success of the Pon- ape Teacher Training Institute held there from December 31, 1970 through January 5, 1971.
+A report has just been received telling of the success of the Ponape Teacher Training Institute held there from December 31, 1970 through January 5, 1971.

-It tells of the need for Baha'i teachers to go out to the villages as many Ponapeans are ready to ac- cept the Faith.
-It is recommended that young men who can adapt to tra- vel and village conditions would
+It tells of the need for Bahá’í teachers to go out to the villages as many Ponapeans are ready to accept the Faith.
+It is recommended that young men who can adapt to travel and village conditions would probably be most suited to this field.

-HAWAII NATIONAL CONVENTION
+HAWAII NATIONAL CONVENTION APRIL 24-25[edit]

-HOW DOES ONE KNOW HE IS A BAHA'I?
+HOW DOES ONE KNOW HE IS A BAHÁ’Í?[edit]

-"You hope you are a_ Baha'i; others think you are a Baha'i, but only Baha'u'llah truly knows whe- ther you are one."
-(Ruhiyyih Khanum, Vancouver Youth Confer = ence, June 1970)
+"You hope you are a Bahá’í; others think you are a Bahá’í, but only Bahá’u’lláh truly knows whether you are one."
+(Rúhíyyih Khánum, Vancouver Youth Conference, June 1970)

 SUPPORT YOUR NATIONAL FUND[edit]

-Local Assemblies - 17 Groups - 0 Individuals - 16
+Contributions received during period of January 21 to February 20: Local Assemblies - 17 Groups - 0 Individuals - 16

-TREASURERS ADDRESS
+TREASURER’S ADDRESS[edit]

-Mr. Ben Ayala, Treasurer, 92-568 Palailai Street, Makakilo, Oahu, Hawaii.
-96706
+Mr. Ben Ayala, Treasurer,

-[Page 6]6 WORLDWIDE
+WORLDWIDE[edit]

-"',...++REJOICING PRESENCE DEARLY BELOVED AMATU'L-BAHA YOUR REPRE-~ SENTATIVE HAND OF THE CAUSE MUHA- JIR SIX COUNSELLORS NINE AUXILIARY BOARD MEMBERS THIRTY-THREE NATION- AL SPIRITUAL ASSEMBLY REPRESENTAT- IVES AND ALMOST 300 FRIENDS FROM THIRTY-SEVEN COUNTRIES.
+".....REJOICING PRESENCE DEARLY BELOVED AMATU’L-BAHÁ YOUR REPRESENTATIVE HAND OF THE CAUSE MUHAJIR SIX COUNSELLORS NINE AUXILIARY BOARD MEMBERS THIRTY-THREE NATIONAL SPIRITUAL ASSEMBLY REPRESENTATIVES AND ALMOST 300 FRIENDS FROM THIRTY-SEVEN COUNTRIES.
 CONFERENCE GENERATED SUCH PUBLIC INTEREST THROUGH TELEVISION RADIO PRESS FAITH WELL PROCLAIMED LIBERIA.
 VICE-PRESIDENT ATTENDED CONFERENCE EXPRESSED HIGH ADMIRATION WISHED SUCCESS FAITH.
-REPRESENTATIVE UN- ITED NATIONS WEST AFRICA ATTENDED APPRECIATED CONTRIBUTIONS BAHA'I WORLD COMMUNITY HUMAN RIGHTS.
-RE- CEPTION HIGH OFFICIALS SUCCESSFUL.
-MAYOR CITY ATTENDED CONFERENCE CORDIALLY INVITED DELEGATES RECEP- TION CITY HALL.
+REPRESENTATIVE UNITED NATIONS WEST AFRICA ATTENDED APPRECIATED CONTRIBUTIONS BAHÁ’Í WORLD COMMUNITY HUMAN RIGHTS.
+RECEPTION HIGH OFFICIALS SUCCESSFUL.
+MAYOR CITY ATTENDED CONFERENCE CORDIALLY INVITED DELEGATES RECEPTION CITY HALL.
 SEVEN TRAVELLING TEACHERS.
 NINE NATIONAL SPIRITUAL ASSEMBLIES PLEDGED COMPLETION PLAN ONE YEAR AHEAD TIME.."
 (Cable from Continental Conference in Monrovia, Liberia, dated January 3, 1971)

-"JOYFULLY INFORM HOUSE CONFER- ENCE COMMENCED GREATLY INSPIRED SPIRIT GENERATED UNITY FEAST.
-OVER 500 BAHA'IS GATHERED 22 COUNTRIES ISLANDS INCLUDING TWO HANDS OF THE CAUSE 5 COUNSELLORS 11 BOARD MEMB- ERS 35 ASSEMBLY MEMBERS REPRESENT- ING 14 COUNTRIES..."'
+"JOYFULLY INFORM HOUSE CONFERENCE COMMENCED GREATLY INSPIRED SPIRIT GENERATED UNITY FEAST.
+OVER 500 BAHÁ’ÍS GATHERED 22 COUNTRIES ISLANDS INCLUDING TWO HANDS OF THE CAUSE 5 COUNSELLORS 11 BOARD MEMBERS 35 ASSEMBLY MEMBERS REPRESENTING 14 COUNTRIES..."
 (Cable from South China Seas Conference in Singapore, dated January 2, 1971)

-"YESTERDAY EVENING MOST GRACI- OUSLY RECEIVED BY PRESIDENT AND MRS. TUBMAN THIRTY-FIVE MINUTE IN- TERVIEW HIS EXCELLENCY RECALLED WITH PLEASURE HIS VISIT SHRINE MT.
-CARMEL STOP COMPLETE PROCLAMATION ACCOMPANYING FRULTFUL ENTHUSIASTIC CONFERENCE CORDIAL RECEPTION HIGH- EST OFFICIALS GENERAL FRIENDLINESS LIBERIAN PEOPLE MAKE FIRST AFRICAN CONFERENCE HELD WEST AFRICA MEMOR- ABLE LANDMARK ANNALS FAITH CONTIN- ENT SO DEAR HEART BELOVED GUARDIAN AND ALL BELIEVERS STOP PROCEEDING MONTH TOUR MALI UPPER VOLTA...."
+"YESTERDAY EVENING MOST GRACIOUSLY RECEIVED BY PRESIDENT AND MRS. TUBMAN THIRTY-FIVE MINUTE INTERVIEW HIS EXCELLENCY RECALLED WITH PLEASURE HIS VISIT SHRINE MT.
+CARMEL STOP COMPLETE PROCLAMATION ACCOMPANYING FRUITFUL ENTHUSIASTIC CONFERENCE CORDIAL RECEPTION HIGHEST OFFICIALS GENERAL FRIENDLINESS LIBERIAN PEOPLE MAKE FIRST AFRICAN CONFERENCE HELD WEST AFRICA MEMORABLE LANDMARK ANNALS FAITH CONTINENT SO DEAR HEART BELOVED GUARDIAN AND ALL BELIEVERS STOP PROCEEDING MONTH TOUR MALI UPPER VOLTA.."
+(Cable from Hand of the Cause Amatu’l-Bahá Rúhíyyih Khánum, dated January 6, 1971)

 VIETNAM[edit]

-Theme of the Conference was "The Mission of Religions Towards the Actual Situation.”
-Mr. Le Loc, chairman of the, National Spiritual Assembly of Vietnam, was a promin- ent guest, and Mr. Le Can, vice- chairman of the NSA, was the prin- cipal speaker.
+Over a thousand people, including leaders and representatives of the government, unions and religions, attended the tenth observance of World Religion Day in Saigon.
+Theme of the Conference was "The Mission of Religions Towards the Actual Situation."
+Mr. Le Loc, chairman of the National Spiritual Assembly of Vietnam, was a prominent guest, and Mr. Le Can, vice-chairman of the NSA, was the principal speaker.

 Excellent news coverage was given this event, with reportings in twenty daily papers, via radio, TV and several newsreels appearing in the cinemas.

-BAHA'I STATISTICS - WORLDWIDE
+BAHÁ’Í STATISTICS - WORLDWIDE[edit]

-The following statistics are based on semi-annual statistical reports for the period ending June 15.
-1970:
+The following statistics are based on semi-annual statistical reports for the period ending June 15, 1970:

-Independent countries .....
-134 Significant territories and islands sesccccccceee L/D
+Countries opened to the Faith: Independent countries .....
+134 Significant territories and islands .....
+179 TOTAL..
+313

-Number of Local Spiritual Assemblies ..........-- 10,318
+Number of localities where Bahá’ís reside .....
+43,341 Number of Local Spiritual Assemblies .....
+10,318

 TAIWAN[edit]

-"JOYFULLY REPORT INCORPORATION
+"JOYFULLY REPORT INCORPORATION NATIONAL SPIRITUAL ASSEMBLY ACHIEVED"

 [Page 7]